infecsean/Obsidian-Cloud/School Notes/Life/Game Dev/Projects/CAS/Storyline V2.md

 School:
 - "i dont have to be suicidal if i just kill myself"
 - "i dont understand self harm, they just want attention i guess" "Yeah, otherwise they'd just kill themselves right?"

+When school and mind convulge:
+- Like the arcane jinx mental breakdown scenes
+	- The scribble 60 fps Xs and monsters hallucinations

 Parents:
 - "What will the colleges think when they see your medical history?"